 Adam, a public typist, explained that his creative process stems from human interactions and years of people-watching.
 He finds talking to people and hearing their stories inspiring.

 “Depending on the kind of story I’m being told, I feel a deep relief sometimes, a sense of connection to a stranger.
 That is a special kind of magic, especially when it is person-to-person.
-When it is in the world that we share it together, not through a medium,” said Adam.
+When it is in the world that we share together, not through a medium,” says Adam.

 “I have been fascinated by the storytelling nature of humans since I was a child, and it is something I’ve always wanted to be part of, either as a listener or as a storyteller.
-It’s been a lifelong fascination and the reality of doing it this way, with the typewriter is a really fun evolution of that love and fascination for stories,” says Adam.
+It’s been a lifelong fascination, and the reality of doing it this way, with the typewriter, is a really fun evolution of that love and fascination for stories,” says Adam.

 Adam Holton has built a brand around the name ‘FoundOutThere’, referring to his inspirations for his stories that are found out in the world.
-He says, “If I’m sat here and I’m improvising stories for people, my imagination is out there beyond my head.
+He says, “If I’m sitting here and I’m improvising stories for people, my imagination is out there beyond my head.
 So, the ideas are found out there.
 When I was younger, I was adopted.
 I was ‘found out there’ by my parents.
-It just it seems like a lovely way to tie together everything I’m doing.”
+It just seems like a lovely way to tie together everything I’m doing.”

 Late last summer, while searching for a copy of Candide by Voltaire as a gift for his partner, Sophie, a walk-through Cardiff led him to a secondhand bookshop in the market.
 Holding a book about optimism, he wondered if there was space for him to write stories for others.
 When he called the market manager, she laughed in recognition, recalling a past encounter.
 With that unexpected exchange, his vision of crafting typewritten stories for strangers during the winter found its home in Cardiff Market.

 He finds it upsetting when compared to AI generators.
-“I have not stolen from works of millions of people they have created throughout a lifetime.
-I have not exploited people,” said Adam.
+“I have not stolen from the works of millions of people they have created throughout a lifetime.
+I have not exploited people,” says Adam.
 “I am not having a tremendously damaging impact on the planet.
 I am not trying to define the vast possibility of what the future could be into a single thing.”
-While difficult, he embraces these emotions and views such moments as opportunities for important discussions, even if others don’t realize the offense.

-“Wherever I end up, I find a way to make a space where I can hear other people’s stories,” said Adam.
-“I lived in Austria for a while in the mountains and I had set up a storytelling night where people would come once a month.
-There would be a theme for the evening and people could share true stories from their life.
-It’s kind of how I learned German as well, which was a weird comedy in itself.”
+“Wherever I end up, I find a way to make a space where I can hear other people’s stories,” says Adam.
+While he lived in the Austrian mountains, he had set up a storytelling night where people came once a month.
+“There would be a theme for the evening and people could share true stories from their lives,” says Adam.
+He finds that these interactions not just allow him to listen to people’s stories but also help him find inspiration for his stories.

-“Curiosity is definitely one of my chief motivators,” said Adam.
+“Curiosity is definitely one of my chief motivators,” says Adam.
 “I look for examples of people being curious.
 The whole situation with the typewriter is only possible when people are curious.
 People want spaces to express that.
 I think people want to be curious.
 They want to participate; they want to be involved in things.
 Like, please let’s have a chat in a way that isn’t alienating.”

 In a fast-changing world, storytelling remains essential, offering identity, belonging, and meaning.
 It preserves traditions while helping us navigate the new, bridging differences and deepening connections.
 Whether through books, films, or everyday conversations, stories shape our shared experience, proving that even amid uncertainty, our need for them endures.

 “I want to find examples of how people resolve conflict that doesn’t need violence.
 I want to find laughter.
 I love hearing jokes or being told funny stories.
-I look for that in so many places,” said Adam.
+I look for that in so many places,” says Adam.